-Yes, but their “social-insurance” model of funding – still universal, still free at the point of delivery – is far better suited to withstanding the pressures.
-For example, in Switzerland everyone has to have a health-insurance policy in place, but those on lower incomes are subsidised by the state to buy one.
+Yes, but their “social-insurance” model of funding – still universal, still free at the point of delivery – is far better suited to withstand the pressures.
+For example, in Switzerland, everyone has to have a health insurance policy in place, but those on lower incomes are subsidized by the state to buy one.
 Thus, in effect, the system is akin to a health tax which only the richer pay.
 Crucially, the risks are pooled across the population: you do not pay higher premiums if you are older and have a long track record of illness.
 Instead, under a population-wide compensation system, insurers who take on a larger-than-average share of the older and sicker are reimbursed by other insurers.

 Who does the actual health provision?

-There’s no nationalised, monopoly health service.
-Instead, there are two layers of competition aimed at driving efficiency, modernity and convenience.
-First, insurers (which include institutions such as trade unions and professional bodies) compete to offer the best-value policies.
-Second, doctors, diagnostic facilities and hospitals also compete to provide services paid for by the insurers.
-The result, as in Germany and the Netherlands (which have similar systems), is better-funded healthcare that delivers shorter waiting times, better health outcomes and fewer avoidable deaths.
+There’s no nationalized, monopoly health service.
+Instead, there are two layers of competition aimed at driving efficiency, modernity, and convenience.
+First, insurers (which include institutions such as trade unions and professional bodies) compete to offer the best value policies.
+Second, doctors, diagnostic facilities, and hospitals also compete to provide services paid for by the insurers.
+The result, as in Germany and the Netherlands (which have similar systems), is better-funded healthcare that delivers shorter waiting times, better health outcomes, and fewer avoidable deaths.

 Should the UK go down this road?